xrdocs/cloud-scale-networking/_tutorials/2018-04-03-netflow-on-ncs5500-test-results.md

 ![Picture1.jpg]({{site.baseurl}}/images/Picture1.jpg)

-**Comment**: during all this test, we notice that we are collecting different values and that CPU utilization is rarely completely linear.
+**Comment**: during all this test, we noticed that CPU utilization is rarely completely linear.
 We will need to accept some margin of errors in the figures collected and presented here.
 {: .notice--info}

 Conclusion: